- Barangaroo's local optometrist - is for people who want the highest quality eye

 You can pay and claim on your private health insurance when you collect your lenses.

-Combining unique materials, production technologies, and the best of individual craftsmanship, each frame is customised to your particular preferences, hand-finished and individually numbered.
+A Lindberg product combines unique materials, production technologies, and the best of individual craftsmanship.
+Each frame is customised to your particular preferences, hand-finished and individually numbered.

-Their patented coil hinge snaps shut without the need for screws or welds and are rolled individually by hand.
+Their patented coil hinge is rolled individually by hand and snaps shut without the need for screws or welds.

-Mykita has also partnered with fashion designers Damir Doma, Maison Margiela and Bernhard Willhelm on some of the most progressive shapes around.
+Mykita has also partnered with fashion designers Damir Doma, Maison Margiela and Bernhard Willhelm to develop some of the most progressive shapes around.

 Ahlem Manai-Platt is a Paris native of Tunisian heritage currently making her home in Los Angeles.
 Her beautiful range evokes the essence of the french capital using silky palladium, coloured with hues of rose, yellow, and white gold.
 Intricate, smooth and fresh, Ahlem's shapes are unique and progressive.